Table of Contents

 There is no quick or simple answer to this all-important question.
 There are many different conditions and requirements to consider before deciding on whether to carry a cane. (*NOTE: If you have not done so, please read the medical disclaimer at the top of this article.)
 The older population across the world faces the same mobility challenges as they grow older.
 For many, with aging also comes different bone disorders, lower metabolism along with possible weight gain and a decrease of muscle tone.
 This increases the likelihood of a loss of balance and a propensity to sudden falls in the elderly.
 That is why the cane is required in assisting the mobility of many elderly people.
 This is a generalized rule.
 But there are other multiple factors and conditions which require the use of a cane.

-reasons to use a cane
+reasons to use a cane or walking stick

 - To increase stability while recovering from an accident or injury

 - If you experience pain in your joints or limbs while walking

 - If you find walking difficult at times or are afraid of losing your balance

 - If you find yourself looking for nearby supportive fixtures to help with balance

 - For people recovering from a stroke, or other debilitating disease may be advised by a doctor or discussed during to start using an assistive cane or other device for

 - If you have difficulty walking up or down stairs

 Why Do Some Seniors Refuse to Use a Walking Aid